The Ultimate Guide to

 As the popularity of kambo has grown, so has concern over how these harvesting methods will affect the species.
 While the frogs are not killed when the secretions are harvested and the giant monkey frog population is currently listed as stable, this practice has come under scrutiny for how the animals are treated.

 Kambo has a range of traditional and potential therapeutic applications, both medical and psycho-spiritual.
-Commonly described as an ‘ordeal medicine’, the secretion is known for its powerful emetic or purgative effects.
+Commonly described as an ‘ordeal medicine’, the frog secretion is known for its powerful emetic or purgative effects.
 Despite its initial unpleasantness, kambo is widely sought out to revitalize body and mind.

 Effects